-Leaves (needles ) grow in bundles of 5 per fascicle (very rarely 6).
-They are slender, flexible, 4 to 6 inches (10 - 15) cm long and 0.028 to 0.04 inch (0.7 - 1.0 mm) wide, straight or slightly twisted, flexible but not drooping.
+Leaves (needles) grow in bundles of 5 per fascicle (very rarely 6).
+They are slender and flexible, measuring 4 to 6 inches (10 - 15) cm long and 0.028 to 0.04 inch (0.7 - 1.0 mm) wide, straight or slightly twisted, flexible but not drooping.
 Their abaxial surfaces are bright green, adaxial surfaces glaucous with stomata, serrate leaf margins have minute, widely spaced teeth.
 Stomata appear only on ventral surfaces.
-Fascicle sheaths are 0.4 inch (20) mm long, pale brown in color and shed early.
+Fascicle sheaths are 0.4 inch (20 mm) long, pale brown in color and shed early.

-Pollen cones grow crowded at ends of new shoots, are ovoid to short cylindrical shaped, and measure 0.28 to 0.4 inch (7 - 10 mm) long.
+Pollen cones grow crowded at ends of new shoots, are ovoid to short cylindrically shaped, and measure 0.28 to 0.4 inch (7 - 10 mm) long.
 They are yellow when young, turning orange-brown with age.
-Pollen dispersal in south-central Mexico, typically takes place in May.
+Pollen dispersal in south-central Mexico typically takes place in May.

 Seed cones are also borne near ends of main branches, usually in whorls of 2 to 4, growing on a 1 inch (25 mm) long peduncle that falls with the pendent, slightly curved, almost cylindrical cone.
 It tapers toward the apex and measures 6 to 16 inches (15 - 40 cm) long and 2.8 to 6 inches (7 - 15 cm) wide when mature and open.
 They are colored yellow-brown, and quite resinous; ripening in the fall and soon deciduous.